asimihsan/asim_ihsan_io/hugo/content/posts/formal-modeling-as-a-design-tool/index.md

     // effects

-    // This enforces only one package with same name installed at any given time InstalledPackage' = p.*requires + {p2 : InstalledPackage | p2.name not in (p.*requires).name}
+    // This enforces only one package with same name installed at any given time InstalledPackage' = p.*requires +
+                        {p2 : InstalledPackage | p2.name not in (p.*requires).name}

     // no frame conditions
 }
 ```

-Notice how we do not guard against removing existing packages, and the effect enforces
+Notice how we do not guard against removing existing packages.

-only one package version installed at a time.
+The single effect is a lot to unpack.
+It's saying:

+- `InstalledPackage' = `: The new InstalledPackage set is equal to...
+-   `p.*requires +`: all of the package's dependencies including itself, union with...
+-   `{p2 : InstalledPackage | p2.name not in (p.*requires).name}`: all currently installed
+    packages whose names do not conflict with the new package's dependencies.

+Notice how there are no frame conditions; we are not preserving any other temporal
+variables as their old contents.

 We need a second `stutter` event that does nothing.
 This allows Alloy to always explore
 infinitely long traces, which is a condition of using `var`.